 Indoor gyms are considered a higher risk location for COVID-19 spread.
 During exercise, people can expel droplets further than the usual 6 feet.
 That risk can be mitigated if everyone is wearing a mask, social distancing, and frequently washing hands.
 The facility should limit the total number of occupants and increase ventilation and cleaning of equipment.

 This depends on a few factors.
 Did the babysitter have close contact (within 6 feet for more than 15 minutes) with the kids in the 2 days before or at any time after developing symptoms?
 (If asymptomatic, in the two days before or at any time after testing positive?)
 If no, then your parents can watch the kids while taking normal precautions (wear masks, maintain at least 6 feet of distance when possible and wash hands frequently).
-If yes, the kids should be in quarantine for 14 days from their last contact with the babysitter.
+If yes, the kids should be in quarantine for up to 10 days from their last contact with the babysitter.
 Ideally, kids will quarantine with their parents and/or other household members who are not elderly or immunocompromised.

 Another factor to consider is your parents’ risk for severe illness from COVID-19.
 Are they older than 65 or do they have certain medical conditions such as cancer or diabetes that put them at increased risk?
 If so, they should protect themselves and not visit or care for the kids while they are in quarantine.
 If that is the only option for childcare or if your parents live in the same house, they should take extra precautions: limit contact with the children during their quarantine, wear masks and wash hands frequently.
 Children older than 2 years should wear masks during their quarantine period (except when sleeping, or eating, or in a room by themselves).